CopernicaMarketingSoftware/Documentation/Publisher/en/soap-api-documentation.md

 programming languages.

 #### Full control with Copernica's object model
-The API uses a logical and structured object model.
+The SOAP API uses a logical and structured object model.
 All data in the software is represented by objects.
-Read the properties of these objects with SOAP API and then update them.
+Read the properties of these objects with the SOAP API and then update them.

 #### Powerful callback system
 We do not expect you to pull the API periodically to find out when you need to update your data.
 To ease synchronization of data between Copernica and your application, we offer two kind of callback mechanisms.
-The Publisher Marketing Software uses a system called Callbacks.
+The Publisher uses a system called Callbacks.
 The Marketing Suite uses its successor called [webHooks](./webhooks.md).
 Copernica uses these mechanisms to keep your application informed about changes in your Copernica account like profile creations, modifications or removals.
 These are just examples, you configure your own callback or webHook.

 ## API authentication